elor/tuvero/doc/reference/ui/koline.md

 ## Functions

-###   function KOLine(from, to)
-KOLine, a representative class of the perpendicular connector path, as used in binary KO tournament trees

-**Argument:** **from**

-the start position, in em
-**Argument:** **to**

-the end position, in em

-**Returns:** the path object (this).
-The SVG DOM element can be accessed as this.svg and is supposed to be jQuery-compatible

----

 ###   function generateCacheID(from, midx, to)
-an object cache, which will be used for similar paths instead of creating them over and over again.
-May not be necessary, but won't hurt, either

 ---

 ###   function styleToString(style)
 converts a style object to a style attribute string